bikeshaving/crank/website/documents/index.md

 //renderer.render(<Definition word="framework" />, document.body);
 ```

+Crank components work like normal JavaScript, using standard control-flow.
+Props can be destructured.
 Promises can be awaited.
 Updates can be iterated.
-State and callbacks can be held in scope.
-Inside a component, JavaScript can be JavaScript.
+State can be held in scope.

 The result is a simpler developer experience, where you spend less time writing framework integrations and more time writing vanilla JavaScript.